Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: A Constrained Price Discrimination Problem

-We now discuss two additional results that expand on Theorem \ref{Theorem: Main}.
-First, the following corollary shows that for some menus $C \in \mathcal{C}$, it is enough to show that the function $F(m)m$ is convex on a subset of $[a,b]$ in order to prove that there exists a $1$-separating menu that yields more total transaction value than the menu $C$.
-Thus, the menu that maximizes the total transaction value can still be $1$-separating for a distribution function that is convex on a subset of the distribution's support.
-For a $k$-separating menu $C=\{(p_{1},q_{1}),\ldots,(p_{k},q_{k})\} \in \mathcal{C}_{p}$, let $m_{i}(C) =\left (p_{i} -p_{i-1}\right )/\left (q_{i} -q_{i-1}\right )$ for $i =1,\ldots ,k$ where $p_{0} = q_{0}=0$.
-Corollary \ref{Coro: convex on int} follows immediately from the proof of Theorem \ref{Theorem: Main}.
+We end this section with a corollary that shows that it is enough to assume that the function $F(m)m$ is convex on a subset of $[a,b]$ in order to prove that there exists a $1$-separating menu that yields more total transaction value than any other menu $C$.
+The proof of Corollary \ref{Coro: convex on int} follows immediately from the proof of Theorem \ref{Theorem: Main}.

 \begin{corollary} Let $C =\{(p_{1},q_{1}) ,\ldots ,(p_{k} ,q_{k})\} \in \mathcal{C}_{p}$ be a $k$-separating menu where $p_{i} <p_{j}$ if $i <j$.
 Suppose that $F(m)m$ is convex on\footnote{Note that $C \in \mathcal{C}_{p}$ implies $m_{i}(C) < m_{j}(C)$ for $i<j$ and that $[m_{1}(C) ,m_{k}(C)] \subseteq [a ,b]$ (see the proof of Theorem \ref{Theorem: Main}).} $[m_{1}(C) ,m_{k}(C)]$ and that $\mathcal{C}$ is regular.
 Then there exists a $1$-separating menu $C^{ \ast }$ that yields more revenue than $C$, i.e., $\pi (C) \leq \pi (C^{ \ast })$.